 Brisbane Trail Ultra allows Pacers to help increase safety of the runners on the course.
 Pacers are recommended on the Brisbane Trail Ultra 100 Mile to help ensure safety of their runner whilst running in the “Back Country” of the Brisbane D’Aguliar National Park.
 Brisbane Trail Ultra will be allowing “Pacers” for the 100 Mile event from Dundas Bush Camp at 85km.

-There are two types of pacers that can pace you for the Brisbane Trail Ultra.
-Non mandatory and mandatory pacers.
+There are three types of pacers that can pace you for the Brisbane Trail Ultra.
+Brisbane Trail Runners Volunteer Pacers, Non mandatory and mandatory pacers.

 We have the following rules to increase safety of pacers and their runners.
 The rules are there to ensure fairness to those who do not have a pacer for the Brisbane Trail Ultra.

-Runners will indicate when they enter wether they will be needing a pacer or not when they register for the Brisbane Trail Ultra.
+Runners will indicate when they enter wether they will be needing a pacer or not when they register for the Brisbane Trail Ultra Festival.
 You do not need to name or pay for your pacer at registration.
 Just tick a box to say you’ll need a pacer.

 We will have volunteer pacers ready to run with you or you can organise your own pacer.